 If a member, be a member in good standing.

 Call for Nominations – At least seventy-five (75) days prior to the Annual Meeting, the Nominating Committee will issue a ‘Call for Nominations’ using any means of communication.
 The ‘Call of Nominations’ will state the method which the nominations are to be made, the requirements for the position, and the deadline for submission which will be no later than thirty (30) days prior to the Annual Meeting.

+Nominees - At least one (1) nominee should have expertise in Canadian finance and will assume a position on the Finance and Audit Committee.
+Such expertise in finance will be defined as holding an active and valid accreditation, a Chartered Accountant, Certified General Accountant, Certified Management Accountant or Chartered Professional Accountant.
+Further, the Nominations Committee shall conduct a search of qualified individuals and strive to ensure a composition of Directors that reflects diversity of gender, ethnicity, visible minorities and age.

 Nomination - Any nomination of an individual for election as a Director will: